R.C. Blenis

 Poet · Nurse · Essayist

-"Camera Review" forthcoming in Massachusetts Review
+"Camera Review" forthcoming in Massachusetts Review, Summer 2026

 "Mechanism of Action" forthcoming in JAMA, April 2026